-Free periods are valid if the guardians announce any absence during the summer with a written agreement no later than May 8, 2020.
+Free periods are valid if the guardians announce any absence during the summer with a written agreement in Wilma between April 19 – April 26, 2021.
 The notification is binding and agreements that come in after the deadline will not be considered.
 If the child enters early childhood education during the agreed absence period, the agreement is stopped.

 A child’s place at an early childhood education centre remains as normal despite the free periods during the summer, but home care support will not be available.